 C. Efficient use of energy sources C. Efficient use of energy sources C.1.
 Replacement of heat sources using solid and specified liquid fossil fuels with efficient, environmentally friendly sources (with the simultaneous implementation of measures under area of intervention A) C.1.1.
 Biomass boilers with manual fuel feeding C.1.2.
 Biomass boilers with automatic fuel feeding C.1.3.
 Biomass fireplace stoves with a heat exchanger with manual fuel feeding and closed fireplace inserts with heat exchanger C.1.4.
 Biomass fireplace stoves with an exchanger with manual fuel feeding C.1.5.
 Heat pumps (water - water system) C.1.6.
 Heat pumps (ground - water system) C.1.7.
 Heat pumps (air - water system) C.1.8.
 Gas condensing boilers C.2.
 Replacement of heat sources using solid and specified liquid fossil fuels with efficient, environmentally friendly sources (without the simultaneous implementation of measures under area of intervention A) C.2.1.
 Biomass boilers with manual fuel feeding C.2.2.
-Biomass boilers with automatic fuel feeding C.2.4.
-Biomass boilers with automatic fuel feeding C.2.5.
-Heat pumps (water - water system) C.2.4.
-Biomass fireplace stoves with an exchanger with manual fuel feeding C.2.4.
-Biomass fireplace stoves with an exchanger with maturatic fuel feeding C.2.4.
-Biomass fireplace stoves with an exchanger with maturatic fuel feeding C.2.4.
-Biomass fireplace stoves with an exchanger with maturatic fuel feeding C.2.4.
-Biomass fireplace stoves with an exchanger with automatic fuel feeding C.2.4.
-Biomass fireplace stoves with an exchanger with automatic fuel feeding C.2.5.
+Biomass boilers with automatic fuel feeding C.2.3.
+Biomass fireplace stoves with a heat exchanger with manual fuel feeding C.2.4.
+Biomass fireplace stoves with a heat exchanger with manual fuel feeding and closed fireplace inserts with heat exchanger C.2.4.
+Biomass fireplace stoves with an exchanger with manual fuel feeding C.2.5.
 Heat pumps (water - water system) C.2.6.
-Heat pumps (earth - water system) C.2.7.
-Heat pumps (air - water system) C.2.8.
+Heat pumps (water - water system) C.2.7.
+Heat pumps (water - water system) C.2.8.
 Gas condensing boilers C.3.
 Installation of thermic solar systems C.3.1. solar system for hot water C.3.2. solar system for hot water and auxiliary heating C.4.
 Installation of mechanical ventilation systems with heat recovery (with the simultaneous implementation of measures from area of intervention A) D. Support for the preparation and implementation of the supported measures D.1.
 Production of an expert opinion for area of intervention A D.2.
 Arrangements for the professional technical supervision of a client for area of intervention A D.3.
 Production of an expert opinion and measurement of the building envelope's airtightness for area of intervention B D.4.
-Production of an expert opinion for area of intervention C.2 E. Bonus for a combination of selected measures E.1.
+Production of an expert opinion for area of intervention C.2 E.1.
 Combination bonus with the simultaneous implementation of measures from area of intervention A and sub-area of intervention C.3 E.2.
 Combination bonus with the simultaneous implementation of measures from area of intervention A, sub-area of intervention C.3, and sub-area of intervention C.1 • E.3 Combination bonus with the simultaneous implementation of measures from sub-area of intervention C.2 and sub-area of intervention C.3

-Regional application Projects may be implemented anywhere in the Czech Republic. ---------------------- -------------------------------------------------------------
+Regional application Projects may be implemented anywhere in the Czech Republic. ---------------------- ---